Sacha Baron Cohen beats ex-judge Roy Moore's defamation appeal

 "Humor is an important medium of legitimate expression and central to the well-being of individuals, society, and their government," the panel wrote.

-Baron Cohen, 50, previously prevailed in several lawsuits over his 2006 mockumentary "Borat!
+Baron Cohen, 50, had prevailed in several other lawsuits over his 2006 mockumentary "Borat!
 Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan."

 The case is Moore et al v Cohen et al, 2nd U.S. Circuit Court of Appeals, No. 21-1702.